 Wondering what career fields might be the right fit for you?
 The Strong Interest Inventory identifies your interests and can show how those interests match up with possible career fields as well as activities and majors at Wake Forest.
 This assessment is useful for students trying to decide what major to declare but is also helpful for students trying figure out what careers to pursue after graduation.

-Access Instructions: You must schedule an with a career counselor to discuss taking the Strong Interest Inventory before receiving access information to take the assessment.
-Schedule a follow-up appointment with the career counselor to review your results.
+Access Instructions: You must meet with a career coach to discuss taking the Strong Interest Inventory before receiving access instructions.
+Go to walk-in hours, Monday through Thursday, 3 – 4:30 p.m., to meet with a coach and discuss taking the assessment.